MarynaShavlak/itbanda-module-2--lesson-4/README.md

     commitment to detail and customization underpins our dedication to delivering exceptional service.

-  - **Customer Review Section**: This visually captivating layout, powered by CSS Grid Layout, is not just about aesthetics; it's an essential element that highlights the feedback and experiences of our satisfied customers.
-The engaging design not only makes our website visually appealing but also serves as a valuable trust-building tool, allowing prospective clients to make informed decisions based on the experiences of others.
+  - **Customer Feedback Showcase**: Our visually engaging customer review section is more than just aesthetics; it spotlights client feedback and experiences.
+With convenient buttons, users can easily share their feedback on Google or Facebook, bolstering our online reputation and trust.
+It leverages social proof, showcasing client satisfaction and encouraging user-generated content.
+It's essential for building trust, attracting new clients, and maintaining an authentic online reputation.

 - **Trust-Building Section**: This section highlights our commitment to individualized, high-quality cleaning, professional equipment, safe cleaning products, and transparent pricing.
 It emphasizes our dedication to exceptional service and their satisfaction.
 - **Interactive Room Visualizations**: Users can toggle between kitchen, room, and bathroom photos, with animated tooltips visually displaying the available cleaning services and items for each room.
 This engaging feature transforms our website It transforms our website from a static list of services into an into an attractive and informative platform, making it easier for users to understand the scope of our services.
 - **Error Notification and Field Validation**: In our order form, incomplete or missed information triggers clear, highlighted messages guiding users for a successful submission.
 This crucial feature reduces frustration, errors, and manual resolution efforts, ensuring a smooth, efficient user experience and improving overall satisfaction and order completion rates.
+- **Convenient Contact Accessibility** : Vital contact information is readily available across our site, including the header and footer, modal windows, as well as within dedicated sections on home cleaning, office cleaning, post-construction, and services cleaning pages.
+We also offer a separate page solely for contact details, simplifying user access and eliminating any need for users to expend additional time and effort searching for this information.
+  This ensures streamlined communication, builds trust, and enhances overall user experience, underlining our commitment to accessibility and transparency.
+- **Comprehensive Service Information**: Our website features a dedicated page where users can easily access information about the types of cleaning territories and a detailed list of services, complete with images.It enhances user understanding and engagement.
+It provides a comprehensive visual guide to our cleaning offerings, making it easier for users to explore and select the services that best suit their needs.
+By presenting information in a clear and visual manner, it helps users make informed choices and boosts their confidence in our services.